Image above: Rachel Mounsey, Peter Gardner. Oculi photo.

 Image below: Rachel Mounsey, ‘Coal Face’.
 Oculi photo of podcasters Josie Hess and Steph Sabrinskas.

-'REGENEROSITY' is an exhibition of new work by Rachel Mounsey that portrays the exuberance of Gippsland’s sustainability landscape and its generous, persistent people.
+REGENEROSITY was an exhibition of new work by Rachel Mounsey that portrayed the exuberance of Gippsland’s sustainability landscape and its generous, persistent people.

 A snapshot of Gippsland’s people-led response to climate change across a vast region.

-REGENEROSITY uses the raw Gippsland landscape its changemakers live in, as the core vision for the show.
-Discovering the individuals leading change for cleaner ways to live, work, travel, communicate, caring for country took Rachel Mounsey on a 3-month photographic journey of the region.
+REGENEROSITY used the raw Gippsland landscape and its changemakers, as the core vision for the show.
+Rachel Mounsey took on a 3-month photographic journey of the region to discover the individuals leading change for cleaner ways to live, work, travel, communicate and care for country .

-Loving the humble way Gippsland’s sustainability changemakers have lead transition, inspired the series.
-Mapping out the sectors of sustainability leadership across Gippsland the theme for REGENEROSITY began to flow.
+Loving the humble way Gippsland’s sustainability changemakers have lead the transition, inspired the series.
+While mapping out the sectors of sustainability leadership across Gippsland, the theme for REGENEROSITY began to flow.